linux-can/socketcand/doc/protocol.md

 The socketcand provides a network interface to a number of CAN busses on the host.
 It can be controlled over a single TCP socket and supports transmission and reception of CAN frames.
 The used protocol is ASCII based and has some states in which different commandy may be used.

 ## Mode NO_BUS ##
 After connecting to the socket the client is greeted with '< hi >'.
-The only valid command in this mode is the open command.
-It is used to select one of the CAN busses that were announced in the broadcast beacon.
+The open command is used to select one of the CAN busses that were announced in the broadcast beacon.
 The syntax is:
     < open canbus >
 where canbus may be at maximum 16 characters long.
 If the client is allowed to access the bus the server will respond with '< ok >'.
 Otherwise an error is returned and the connection is terminated.
+After a bus was opened the mode is switched to BCM mode.
+The Mode NO_BUS is the only mode where bittimings or other bus configuration settings may be done.

+##### Configure the bittiming #####
+The protocol enables the client to change the bittiming of a given bus as provided by set link.
+Automatic bitrate configuration by the kernel is not supported because it is not guaranteed that the corresponding option was enabled during compile time (e.g. in Ubuntu 10.10 it is not).
+This way it it also easier to implement the function in a microcontroller based adapter.
+    < can0 B bitrate sample_point tq prop_seg phase_seg1 phase_seg2 sjw brp >

+##### Set the controlmode #####
+The control mode controls if the bus is set to listen only, if sent packages are looped back and if the controller is configured to take three samples.
+The following command provides access to these settings.
+Each field must be set to '0' or '1' to disable or enable the setting.

+    < can0 C listen_only loopback three_samples >

 ## Mode BCM ##
 After the client has successfully opened a bus the mode is switched to BCM mode.
 In this mode a BCM socket to the bus will be opened and can be controlled over the connection.
 The following commands are understood: